knatasever/Roothy-Android/README.md

 # Roothy-Android
-Developed An Sales And İnventory Managament Application On Android Platform
+Roothy is An Sales And İnventory Managament Application that run Android, web, desktop platform.
+This project is just part of roothy's android.